craigtkhill/zettelkasten-refactor-tool/README.md

-# ZRT (Zettelkasten Refactor Tool)
+# Zettelkasten Refactor Tool

-ZRT is a powerful command-line tool for analyzing and managing refactoring tasks in a Zettelkasten note system.
-It helps you identify files that need attention, track progress through tags, and leverage machine learning to suggest appropriate tags for your notes.
+zrt is a command-line tool for analyzing and managing refactoring tasks in a Zettelkasten note system.
+It helps you identify files that need attention and track progress through tags.

 ## Features

-- **File Analysis**: Count and analyze markdown files with YAML frontmatter
+- **File Analysis**: Count files and words with tag-based filtering
-- **Tag-based Filtering**: Find files based on tag presence or absence
+- **Tag-based Search**: Find files with exact tag matches
-- **Progress Tracking**: Compare completion states between different tags
+- **Similarity Detection**: Find similar notes for consolidation
-- **Word/Line Metrics**: Identify files that exceed configurable thresholds
+- **Word/Line Metrics**: Identify files exceeding thresholds
-- **ML Tag Prediction**: Train models and get intelligent tag suggestions
-- **Flexible Configuration**: Customize thresholds, exclusions, and behavior
+- **Flexible Configuration**: Customize thresholds and sorting

 ## Installation